Glowie provides a very simple, yet powerful module to work with multilanguage applications. This is a static class called

 If the key does not exists, this function returns

 null.
-If the language does not exists, Glowie will trigger an error.
+If the language does not exist, Glowie will throw an exception.

 $welcome = Babel::get('welcome', 'en'); # returns "Welcome to my application"